Novus-School/novus/notes/datomic_cloud_book_v1/01_introduction/4_hello_datomic_cloud.md

 8. Learn how to use `chlorine` to connect atom IDE to a nREPL
 9. Learn how to add new dependencies
 10. Learn how to create a basic datomic database
+11. Learn the basics of Datomic Schema + how to add it to our database using `dispatch` function